One of my friends is a property investor.

 Even index fund investors who eliminate the risks of individual stocks, market sectors and manager selection still face risks.

-Diversification is the golden secret to balancing risk and returns…and the most important component in your financial plan that will enable you to reach your long-range goals, whilst minimising your risk.
+Diversification is the golden secret to balancing risk and returns…and the most important component in your wealth management that will enable you to reach your long-range goals, whilst minimising your risk.

 Why is investment portfolio diversification so important?